-(interpretation ends) As your department's proposed 2022-2023 capital estimates includes \$5.5 million in funding for the Municipal Mobile Equipment, the substantiation sheet for the project indicates that "discussions were recently held between the Department of Community and Government Services and Department of Finance and it was agreed to have future funding sourced from the Department of Community and Government Services" capital project as of 2023.
+(interpretation ends) Your department's proposed 2022-23 capital estimates include \$5.5 million in funding for the Municipal Mobile Equipment.
+The substantiation sheet for the project indicates that "discussions were recently held between the Department of Community and Government Services and Department of Finance and it was agreed to have future funding sourced from the Department of Community and Government Services" capital project as of 2023.
 When will an updated Municipal Mobile Equipment Program policy be finalized? (interpretation) Thank you, Mr. Chairman.